-3. AUTHORIZATION OF OVERTIME
+4. AUTHORIZATION OF OVERTIME

-(a) Overtime work shall be assigned and authorized only by appointing authorities or their designated representatives either verbally or in writing.

-(b) All overtime work which has been assigned to an employee, by the appropriate authority and is actually worked by the employee, shall be authorized and compensated.

-(c) No employee may authorize overtime work who is eligible to receive overtime compensation at the rate of one and one-half (1-1/2) times the regular hourly rate, except with permission of the appointing authority.
+- (a) Overtime work shall be assigned by appointing authorities or their designated representative either verbally or in writing. - (b) Overtime work shall be authorized only by appointing authorities or their designated representatives in writing. - (c) All overtime work which has been assigned to an employee, by the appropriate authority and is actually worked by the employee shall be authorized and compensated for. - (d) No employee may authorize overtime work who is eligible to receive overtime compensation at the rate of one and one-half (1-1/2) times the regular hourly rate, except with permission of the appointing authority. - (e) Employees may not authorize their own overtime without permission from management.